Herb-AI/Herb.jl/docs/src/tutorials/advanced_search.md

 >>> ...
 ```

-We see that only when `i >= 24`, there is a result, after that, increasing `i` does not have any effect on the number of allocations.
+We see that only when `i >= 24`, there is a result.
+After that, increasing `i` does not have any effect on the number of allocations.

 A final parameter we consider here is `allow_evaluation_errors`, which is `false` by default.
 When this is set to `true`, the program will still run even when an exception is thrown during evaluation.
 To see the effect of this, we create a new grammar.
 We can also retrieve the error together with the solution from the search method.